 - Once the record has been transferred it is important to ensure that if stored electronically, no element of the email can be changed or altered in any way.
 This can be done by changing the properties of the file to ‘read only’.
 If you do have a departmental record keeping system, it is advised that access to this is restricted.

 - An alternative way to ensure staff will be able to access important emails should you be off is to share your outlook folders.
 You can do this by left clicking on the folder you’d like to share, choosing properties, the permission tab, then add, and selecting from the list the members of staff you’d like to allow permission, you can also edit the permission level, for example allowing someone to only see emails you are the author of.

 - It can be appropriate to store some information in shared email inboxes.
 Where this is the case, you should consider a folder structure which will enable easier management of your records according to the University's Retention Schedule.
 Moving emails that are no longer needed daily into a 'semi-current' folder may be useful as the specific folder can be addressed when there is time, this folder could be organised by year and deleted as appropriate.

 - It is not possible to set a standard retention period for all emails as email is used to communicate a variety of things.
 Just like there cannot be a standard retention period for all letters, the retention is based on the content, not on the format of the record.

-- The University Records Manager is responsible for the University retention schedule.
-The Records Management team can provide guidance on how long to keep records once they have been saved.
-Contact Records Management for help and guidance.
+- The University Information & Records Manager is responsible for the University retention schedule.
+The Information & Records Management team can provide guidance on how long to keep records once they have been saved.
+Contact Information & Records Management for help and guidance.

 It is important that staff do not retain email messages containing any personal information for longer than that information is requried.
 The length of time an email with personal data should be retained is dependent upon the purposes for which the information was obtained.
 Once this purpose is complete, the email should be deleted.